Helgi Jónas Guðfinnsson

+Early life

+Helgi Jónas grew up Neskaupsstaður where he trained skiing and football in his youth.
+At the age of 11, he moved with his family to Grindavík where he started playing basketball.

 Basketball

 Playing career

+After playing for Grindavík's junior teams, Helgi broke into the senior team during the 1992–1993 season, averaging 6.9 points in 23 games and being named the Úrvalsdeild Young Player of the Year.
+He spent the following season in high school in the United States before returning to Grindavík in 1994.
+In 1996, he helped Grindavík win its first ever national championship.
+After a standout 1997–1998 season, where he was named the Úrvalsdeild Domestic Player of the Year, he played professionally for Donar Groeningen, RB Antwerpen and Ieper for the next three seasons.
+He returned to Grindavík in 2001 and average 21.1 points in his first season back.
+For the 2002–03 season, he was named the Úrvalsdeild Domestic Player of the Year again after averaging 18.9 points per game.

+After retiring in 2006, he returned during the 2008–09 season and helped Grindavík to the Úrvalsdeild finals where the team lost against KR 3–2.
+While serving as the head coach of Grindavík, Helgi appeared in a few games during the 2010–11 season due to injuries on the roster.

 He last played for ÍG in 2011 in the second-tier 1. deild karla, appearing two games where he averaged 31.0 points, 9.0 rebounds and 6.0 assists.

 National team career

 From 1995 to 2001, Helgi played 63 games for the Icelandic national basketball team.

 Coaching career

-In April 2010, Helgi signed a 3-year contract with Grindavík.
+In April 2010, Helgi signed a three-year contract with Grindavík.
 He was voted the Úrvalsdeild coach of the year in 2012 after he led Grindavík to the Icelandic championship.
 After the season, he resigned from his post.

-In April 2014, he signed a 2-year contract as the head coach of rival Úrvalsdeild club Keflavík.
+In April 2014, he signed a two-year contract as the head coach of rival Úrvalsdeild club Keflavík.
 In November the same year, he was forced to step down as head coach due to heart problems.

 In May 2019, Helgi returned to coaching when he was hired as an assistant coach to Daníel Guðni Guðmundsson in Grindavík.

+In August 2023, Helgi was hired as an assistant coach with Álftanes.

 Football

-From 2002 to 2003, Helgi played 9 games in the Icelandic top-tier football league as well as appear in one cup game for Grindavík's football team.
+From 2002 to 2003, Helgi played nine games in the Icelandic top-tier football league as well as appear in one cup game for Grindavík's football team.
+He played as a forward.